stapelberg/hugo/content/posts/2020-09-28-nuki-scs-bticino-decoding/index.md

 tweet_url: "https://twitter.com/zekjur/status/1310472046346993664"
 ---

+This post is the first article in a series of blog posts about the Nuki Opener on the SCS bus intercom, [see the Series Overview](/posts/2021-03-13-nuki-scs-series-overview/).

 I have long been looking for a way to make my intercom a little more pleasant.

 Recently, a friend made me aware of the [Nuki Opener](https://nuki.io/opener),